 We’ve taken some deep dives into Daniel Craig’s Layer Cake Chelseas in past.
 And as we mentioned in those previous posts, the model his XXXX character wore were most likely the now discontinued R.M.
 Williams Henleys.
-Although R.M.
+R.M.
 Williams is most famous for their sleeker Craftsman model, (which you can get for $425.00/£399.00 from Herring Shoes).
 But the style that comes closest to the Henley from their current collection is probably the Comfort Turnout in Chestnut.
 You can pick up that boot directly from R.M.
 Williams ($539.00) and Herring Shoes has most sizes for $425.00/£399.00.
 However, it’s also worth checking out Cettire (on sale for $287.31) and Stuarts ($380.00/£395.00).
 Sizes are limited, but you might get lucky and save some money!

 I understand that Chelsea boots may not be for everyone.
 But I’m a huge fan of the style.
 What I like most is their versatility.
 It’s a design that balances “sleek” and “rugged” like few other boots can.
 Let them get a little beaten up and they’ll look great with jeans and a leather jacket.
 Give ’em a brush and polish and they’ll fit in with most “business casual” looks.

 Like R.M.
 Williams, Baxter also makes their Chelseas using one piece leather uppers and a Goodyear welt construction.
 And it is very much an Australian heritage brand in its own right.
 Started in 1850 by Henry Baxter in the town of Goulburn, most of their footwear is now made in Asia.
 However, at least up until a few years ago, their signature Goulburn model was still crafted in Australia.
 I’m not sure if that’s still the case.
-But the boots will be shipped from.
-Which will set you back another $25 to $50 depending on how fast you want them.
+But the boots will be shipped from the Land Downunder.
+Which will set you back another $40.00 depending on how fast you want them.
 But even with the extra cost, these are a heck of deal as long as you can get your size dialed in on the first try.
-Note that they use Australian sizing on their website!
+Note that they use UK sizing on their website!

 Meermin is well known for offering quality footwear at reasonable prices (although there are comments that some of their boots require a little more break-in time).
 The biggest selling point for their Chelseas is they’ve used a whole-cut leather construction, with a single seam up the back of the boot.
 Just like R.M.
 Williams.
 But … and this is the really awesome news … they’re about half the price!
 Meermin uses a French boxcalf leather upper built around their popular Hiro last, a Dainite like studded rubber sole and a Goodyear welted construction.
 So a LOT of boot for the money.
-Just a warning that sizing options are getting low on their website.
+Meermin currenty has a good selection of sizes available.